Key Steps in Preparing for a Divorce in Colorado

-While the emotions surrounding an impending divorce are far different than an upcoming wedding, both the start and the end of a marriage require thoughtful preparation and planning.
-Divorce is rarely easy, but by taking the right steps as you begin this important life transition, you can minimize upheaval and position yourself - and your children - for a bright and hopeful future.
+While the emotions surrounding an impending divorce in Colorado are far different than a wedding, both the start and the end of marriage require thoughtful preparation and planning.
+Divorce in Colorado is rarely easy, but by taking the right steps as you begin this important life transition, you can minimize upheaval and position yourself - and your children - for a bright and hopeful future.

 You share a lot with your soon-to-be former spouse; this likely includes things like bank accounts, cell phone and Wi-Fi service, and other key services that are part of your day-to-day life.
 You will want to set these up in your own name so privacy and control are yours alone.